 We believe that the Living Wage is important because a fair day’s work deserves a fair day’s pay.
 Ending poverty pay is good for business and good for society.

-The Living Wage rates of £9.75 in London and £8.45 for the rest of the UK are independently calculated to meet basic needs for an individual and their family.
-31 of the FTSE 100 and 2900 companies UK-wide have signed up to the accreditation standard of the Living Wage Foundation, agreeing to pay at least these rates for all their staff, including those employed through contractors on their UK sites.
+The Living Wage rates of £10.20 in London and £8.75 for the rest of the UK are independently calculated to meet basic needs for an individual and their family.
+36 of the FTSE 100 and over 4,000 companies UK-wide have signed up to the accreditation standard of the Living Wage Foundation, agreeing to pay at least these rates for all their staff, including those employed through contractors on their UK sites.
 In practice this means the Living Wage has an impact upon more than 68,000 families across the UK – and counting!

 With more than half of pension savers saying they want their pension to engage with investee companies about the Living Wage according to a YouGov survey, we’re helping savers take their concern to their pension funds.
 Hearing from savers gives pension funds, as big investors, a strong impetus to raise the issue with the biggest UK companies.